 All notices and demands duly given to or made upon any owner or occupier shall be binding upon all persons claiming by, from or under such owner or occupier.

 [110.
-Deleted by No. 25 of 1985 s.
+Deleted: No. 25 of 1985 s.
 149.]

 111. Civil remedies not affected by prosecution